|

 up a customer base.

-already know what can be accomplished by the business.
+over.
+You already know what can be accomplished by the business.
+If you start

-service.
-Buying a business takes a lot of the risk out
+your product or service.
+Buying a business takes a lot of the risk out of your

 |